What do I need to consider when making a Will?

 Inheritance Tax Considerations

-Currently, Hong Kong and Singapore does not have inheritance tax.
-If you are an expat living in Hong Kong or Singapore or have assets overseas, you might consider consulting a tax advisor on your inheritance tax position in those jurisdictions.
+Currently, Hong Kong does not have inheritance tax.
+If you are an expat or have assets overseas, you might consider consulting a tax advisor on your inheritance tax position in the other jurisdictions.

 Claims against your estate